The Livest Dog at UFC 266: Cynthia Calvillo

 However, what I’ve found from Andrade is that when she has been in any weight class other than strawweight (and even a bit at strawweight), she has had some difficulties with getting taken down.
 Valentina Shevchenko took her down, seemingly at will during her title fight.
 But it isn’t just the champ.
 Tecia Torres, for instance, had success with the takedowns against her.

 As a result, I think Calvillo has a real path to victory here.
-Not only is she a good wrestler, she’s showed that she can work around a striking deficit to get to the legs and control her opponent.
-If she does that early here, I think we cash a nice sized underdog.
+Not only is she a good wrestler, but she’s also showed that she can work around a striking deficit to get to the legs and control her opponent.
+If she does that early here, I think we cash a nice-sized underdog.

 2021 Record: 10-17 (4 withdrawals)